 Frank went into the shop, closely followed by the young women.
 When they entered he was surprised and pleased to see that it had indeed turned back into a bookshop.
 The young women smiled, shook her head and said, 'that was strange, I thought it was a new clothes shop!' then she walked away looking extremely puzzled.

 This may sound an unlikely tale, but the odd thing about it is that Frank was in fact a former Police officer who was used to dealing in facts, and definitely wasn't the type of person who would believe in the paranormal.

 Frank never stopped talking about it.
 Was this a time slip?
-Evidently Cripps was a women’s shop that sold clothes and other goods, and Cardin’s was also a well known Liverpool firm that owned vans around the time Frank found himself in.
+Evidently Cripps was a women’s shop that sold clothes and other goods decades before!

 She wandered around the store, and picked up a few baby items such as cardigans, baby bibs, and gloves.
 She was surprised to see how cheap the items were, but thought they were on offer as the store had just opened.
 Taking them to the counter, she tried to pay with her credit card.
 The staff member looked at her suspiciously, and went off to get the manager.